fcannizzohz/demo-cache/01_CACHE_PATTERNS.md

 ...
 ```

-For our demonstration code we use this definition for the `GenericMapStore` (similar definitions apply for `Orders` and `OrderStatus`):
+For our demonstration code we use this definition for the `GenericMapStore` (similar definition applies for `OrderStatus`):

 ```yaml
   ...